mbbischoff/website/_posts/2024-06-02-making-magic.markdown

 My wife Kate Sloan’s new podcast, [_Making Magic_](https://makingmagicseries.com), dropped this week.
 It’s a fascinating 10-episode series about the history and impact of the world’s [most famous vibrator](https://en.wikipedia.org/wiki/Hitachi_Magic_Wand).
 Plus, I make a special guest appearance in the first episode.

-[**Subscribe and listen**](https://pod.link/1749090563) now wherever you get your podcasts.
+[**Subscribe & listen**](https://pod.link/1749090563) now wherever you get your podcasts.
 And hey, if you like it, leave a review or tell a friend. 🪄